-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd May 2019 People and Organisationa nal Development Committee Highlight Report AGENDA ITEM: 15 Report Author and Job Title: Catherine Griffiths, Director of People and Culture Responsible Director: Philip Gayle, Non- Executive Director Action Required Approve □ Discuss □ Inform ⊠ Ass ure 🗆 Executive Summary This report details Board Assurance and the Annual Cycle of Business and to: The delivery of the People Strategy which supports employees in the provision and delivery of high quality, safe patient care.
-The processes adopted to support optimum employee performance in line with the Trust values.
-The delivery of the Trust's legal and regulatory duties in relation to its employees.
-The management of Trust risks related to human resource risks and issues that may jeopardise the Trusts ability to deliver its objectives - these are captured on the Board Assurance Framework and Corporate Risk Register.
-Recommendation Members of the Trust Board are asked to note the content of the report for information.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Risks: No 7.
-That we cannot deliver safe sustainable staffing levels reducing our reliance on expensive agency staff No 8.
-That we are not successful in our work to establish a clinically led engaged and empowered culture.
-No. 11.
-That our governance remains "inadequate" as assessed under the CQC Well Led standard.
+MEETING OF THE PUBLIC TRUST BOARD -

+Thursday 2nd May 2019

+People and Organisational Development Committee Highlight Report AGENDA ITEM: 15 Report Author and Job Title: Catherine Griffiths, Director of People and Culture Responsible Director: Philip Gayle, Non- Executive Director Action Required Approve 🗆 Discuss 🗆 Inform  Ass sure 🗆 Executive Summary employees in the safe patient care 2.
+The processes performance in a sector of the /li> f the People S ne provision and e. adopted to suppline with the Trust the Trust's legal nployees. ent of Trust ris ind issues that ma its objectives - th trategy which supports delivery of high quality, port optimum employee Recommendation Members of the Trust Boa report for information. rd are asked to n ote the content of the Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Risks: No 7.
+That we cannot delir reducing our reliance on e No 8.
+That we are not suc led engaged and empowe No. 11.
+That our governar under the CQC Well Led s xpensive agency cessful in our wor red culture. nce remains "inad staff k to establish a clinically

 Resource implications There are no resource implications associated with this report.
 Legal and Equality and Diversity implications The Board Assurance Framework reports to People and Organisational Development Committee to identify current implications.
-Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners □ Value colleagues ⊠ Resources ⊠
+Strategic Objectives Safe, high quality care ⊠ Care at home Partners 🗆 Value colleagues 🖂 Resources ⊠